Joel Chandler Harris: Criticism

 There are no inaccuracies in Harris's characterization of Uncle Remus.
-Even the most cursory reading of the slave narratives collected by the Federal Writer's Project of the 1930s reveals that there were many slaves who fit the Uncle Remus mold.
+Even the most cursory reading of the slave narratives collected by the Federal Writers' Project of the 1930s reveals that there were many slaves who fit the Uncle Remus mold.

 The author Ralph Ellison was positive about Harris' work:

 Aesop and Uncle Remus had taught us that comedy is a disguised form of philosophical instruction; and especially when it allows us to glimpse the animal instincts lying beneath the surface of our civilized affectations.

 Some 21st-century scholars have argued that the Uncle Remus tales satirized the very "plantation school" that some readers believed his work supported.
 Critic Robert Cochran noted: "Harris went to the world as the trickster Brer Rabbit, and in the trickster Uncle Remus he projected both his sharpest critique of things as they were and the deepest image of his heart's desire."
 Harris omitted the Southern plantation house, disparaged the white Southern gentleman, and presented miscegenation in positive terms.
 He violated social codes and presented an ethos that would have otherwise shocked his reading audience.
 These recent acknowledgements echo early observations from Walter Hines Page, who wrote in 1884 that Harris "hardly conceals his scorn for the old aristocracy" and makes "a sly thrust at the pompous life of the Old South."

 More recently, the scholars Henry Louis Gates Jr. and Maria Tatar debated whether to include Uncle Remus stories in their 2017 volume, The Annotated African American Folktales.
 Ultimately they decided on inclusion, along with a detailed preface on the critical issues surrounding Harris, race, and cultural appropriation.